umple/umple.orion/README.md

 ## Development Setup

 ### Quick Setup
-If you have Docker, then to set up and run the Docker image in a container, run `set_up_and_run_docker`
+If you have Docker, then to set up and run the Docker image in a container, run `set_up_and_run_docker`.
+You can istall the plugin on your Orion client at `https://nwam.github.io/umple.orion/umplePlugin.html`.

 ### Additional information